dms-viz/configure_dms_viz/README.md

 ## Examples

-To see an example, run the provided `Snakemake` pipeline using the following command from within the `configure_dms_viz` directory:
+To see a detailed example, look in the provided `Snakefile`.
+You can run this example pipeline using the following command from within the `configure_dms_viz` directory:

 ```bash
 snakemake --cores 1
 ```

 The output should be located in the [tests](tests/sars2/) directory in a folder called `output`.
+You can upload the example output into [`dms-viz`](https://dms-viz.github.io/).

 ## Troubleshooting